Thom52/whos-that-actor/README.md

 **Logo**

-  - A large logo displaying the name of the program done via ASCII text.
+  - A large logo displaying the name of the program, done via ASCII text.

   <details><summary>Logo Screenshot</summary>